Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Applications

-\begin{rem} In the setting of the real line, it is known that for power-law nonlinearities of the form $f(\phi^2) = \phi^{2p}$, $p>0$, positive standing waves ($\be<0$, $P=1$ and $Q=0$) are spectrally stable\footnote{The critical case $p=2$ is spectrally stable but nonlinearly unstable due to algebraically growing solutions of the linearised system; see \cite[Remark 4.3, p.217]{pelinovsky}.} for $p\leq 2$ and spectrally unstable for $p>2$ (see \cite[Corollary 4.3, p.216]{pelinovsky}).
-The result follows from a change in sign of the VK integral \eqref{VK_classical} (see \cite[Theorem 4.4, p.215]{pelinovsky}).
-Moving to the compact interval and considering only solutions $\phi_0$ with $P=1$ and $Q=0$, numerical experiments are in line with this result when $p=1,2$, for which we found no spectrally unstable waves.
-For $p\in (2,5]$, however, we observed the existence of a $\be$-dependent ($\be<0$) threshold value of the interval length $\ell=\ell^*$ separating spectral stability ($\ell<\ell^*)$ and spectral instability ($\ell>\ell^*$).
-This agrees with the instability result on the real line (for these values of $p$), in the sense that we recover it (numerically) upon taking $\ell\ra +\infty$.
-By \cref{thm:VK}, if $P=1$ and $Q=0$, then spectral stability is determined by the sign of $\ddot s(0)$ for the eigenvalue curve $s(\la)$ with $s(0)=1$.
-Indeed in our experiments we observe a change in the sign of $\ddot s(0)$ as $\ell$ increases through the critical value $\ell=\ell^*$. \Cref{finalfig} displays the real eigenvalue curves for three standing waves $\phi_0$ with differing $\ell$.
-The sign of $\ddot s(0)$ at $(\la,s)=(0,1)$ switches from negative to positive as $\ell$ increases through $\ell=\ell^*$.
+\begin{rem} When the spatial domain is the entire real line, it is known that for power-law nonlinearities of the form $f(\phi^2) = \phi^{2p}$, $p>0$, {strictly positive localised stationary states} (for which $\be<0$, $P=1$ and $Q=0$) are spectrally stable\footnote{The critical case $p=2$ is spectrally stable but nonlinearly unstable due to algebraically growing solutions of the linearised system; see \cite[Remark 4.3, p.217]{pelinovsky}.} for $p\leq 2$ and spectrally unstable for $p>2$ (see \cite[Corollary 4.3, p.216]{pelinovsky}).
+The result follows from a change in sign of the VK integral \eqref{VK_classical} (see \cite[Theorem 4.4, p.215]{pelinovsky}). {Moving to the compact interval, we investigated whether an analogous phenomenon holds for stationary states $\phi_0$ that likewise satisfy $\be<0$, $P=1$ and $Q=0$}.
+We found that our numerical experiments were in line with the result on the real line when $p=1,2$, for which we found no spectrally unstable waves.
+Interestingly, however, for $p\in (2,p_0), p_0\approx5$, we observed the existence of a $\be$-dependent threshold value of the interval length $\ell=\ell^*$ separating spectral stability ($\ell<\ell^*)$ and spectral instability ($\ell>\ell^*$).
+This agrees with the instability result on the real line (for these values of $p$), in the sense that we recover it (numerically) upon taking $\ell\ra +\infty$. {\Cref{thm:VK} indicates that this change in stability at $\ell=\ell^*$ should be reflected in a change in concavity of the eigenvalue curve passing through $(\la,s)=(0,1)$, and indeed we observe this numerically. } \Cref{finalfig} displays the real eigenvalue curves for three {$T$-periodic stationary states $\phi_0$ satisfying the Dirichlet boundary conditions $\phi_0(0)=\phi_0(\ell)=0$, $\ell=T/2$, for differing $\ell$.} The sign of $\ddot s(0)$ at $(\la,s)=(0,1)$ switches from negative to positive as $\ell$ increases through $\ell=\ell^*$.
 By \cref{thm:VK} the underlying standing wave becomes unstable, which is confirmed by the emergence of a positive real eigenvalue in \cref{finalfigC}. \end{rem}